aaronbloomfield/pdr/labs/lab08-64bit/index.md

 ### Tutorial ###

 Complete the C++/assembly tutorial, which consists of reading [x86-64 Machine-Level Programming](https://www.cs.cmu.edu/~fp/courses/15213-s07/misc/asm64-handout.pdf) from CMU.
+(This uses the AT&T assembly syntax.
+Most notably, this reverses the order of instruction operands compared to the Intel syntax that appears in the slides.)

 ### Vecsum ###